-Being Green at Work:
+How do I Green my Life – Being Green at Work:

 - I listen to Audible books so I am not purchasing actual books which is a green change for me as well.
 I love a real book but I don’t make the time to sit down and read them often at this point in my life.
 I am fortunate to be able to listen at work, while I work.
 Knowledge is power and sometimes a good pick-me-up is so necessary.

 - I’ve been known to (daily) bring anything recyclable home from work or wherever I find it so that it can be recycled or reused and then recycled.
 I have a co-worker with whom I share an office.
 He refuses to recycle even his pop cans (in Michigan we pay and return for $0.10/can)!
 So, when I work after him, I go through our trash and pull anything recyclable to take home or put in a recycling bin at work.
 Packaging tape roll centers, paper, cans/bottles, lunch containers, etc.

 - I love Terracycle for the items that are hard to recycle